Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Abstract

 \section{Abstract}

-The use of bi-chromatic counter-rotating laser field is known to generate high-order harmonics with non-zero ellipticity.
-By combining such a laser pulse with a plasmonic field, we propose a way to influence the sub-cycle dynamics of the high-harmonic generation process.
-Using a numerical solution of the time-dependent Schr{\"o}dinger equation combined with classical trajectory Monte Carlo simulations, we show that the change of the direction and the strength of the plasmonic field selectively enhances or suppresses certain recombining electron trajectories.
+The use of bichromatic counter-rotating laser field is known to generate high-order harmonics with non-zero ellipticity.
+By combining such laser field with a plasmonic-enhanced spatially inhomogeneous field, we propose a way to influence the sub-cycle dynamics of the high-harmonic generation process.
+Using the numerical solution of the time-dependent Schr{\"o}dinger equation combined with classical trajectory Monte Carlo simulations, we show that the change of the direction and the strength of the plasmonic field selectively enhances or suppresses certain recombining electron trajectories.
 This in turn modifies the ellipticity of the emitted attosecond pulses.